Development branches

 Components Interacting with External Resources

-• dev-branch-job-blocked: The component is not allowed to run in a development branch under any circumstances.
+• dev-branch-job-blocked: These components are not permitted to run in development branches under any circumstances.

-• dev-mapping-allowed: The component is allowed to use a development bucket in the default branch input mapping.
-Normally, this is not allowed.
+• dev-mapping-allowed: These components are allowed to use development buckets in their default branch input mappings, which is typically restricted.

-To see what features a component has, you can use the Developer Portal API or the Component List in Storage API.
+For details on a component’s features, you can consult the Developer Portal API or the Component List in Storage API.

-To request a change of your component’s features, please contact our support team using the support button in your project.
+To request changes to your component’s features, please use the support button in your project to contact our support team.